C$ 227 Find Cheap Flights from Quebec to North Carolina

 • How many cities have direct flights to North Carolina?

-From Quebec, there are direct flights to North Carolina from one city.
-This city is Montreal and there are 38 direct flights each week.
+From Quebec, there are direct flights to North Carolina from 2 cities.
+The city with the most direct flights is Montreal, with 41 direct flights each week.

 • How many direct flights to North Carolina are there each day?